 I've written about Parkinson's disease and how to treat it.
 You can read about it on my website.
-But it starts with taking Perfect Amino.
 This combination of amino acids serves as a foundation for the other very specific amino acids that can do two things.
 One, prevent Parkinson's from progressing and getting worse.
 And two, alleviating the symptoms of the disease.
 If you have Parkinson's, please start taking two scoops of Perfect Amino with fruit juice the very first thing every morning.
 And then find a doctor who is trained in the use of the Hinz amino acid protocol to treat Parkinson's.
 It is remarkably effective.

 Yours for better health,